SEND THIS EARTHLING TO SATURN

 she orders a drink, make sure someone gives her a drink with truth serum in it.

 She’ll blurt about the fact that she did this fiendishly unpopular thing on

 Saturn.
 They’ll scream about anyone who ever used to work for the Saturnian

 government in no time after it takes effect.
 Then they’ll scream at her so

 “Excellent”, said the Commander.
 “I’ll call you with the happily successful story soon”.

 “Whew!”
 I said.
 “Why don’t we have some fun and crank up ‘Atomic Bomb’ while we wait for me to get the phone call back?”

 “Suits the hell out of me”, said one of the Jupiterian Committee members.

 Fifteen minutes later my Interplanetary Cellular rang.
 I picked it up.
 “I’m telling you, after the truth serum hit she not only spilled the beans about the government project, she admitted that she actually wanted to go back to the place!
 Do you know how angry that kind of thing makes Neptunians?
-We actually offered her a ride back there and she accepted.
+The Jupiter UFO Force actually offered her a ride back there and she accepted.
 Of course there’s no wonder what will happen when she wakes up on Saturn, but then it will be too late.
+She’s stuck there, and she’s the hell out of our lives.
 So everyone’s happy, I guess.”